victoriagkantande/reading-wrapped/README.md

 # Reading Wrapped

-**Reading Wrapped** is a web application designed to generate a personalized reading summary based on your Goodreads reading data.
+**Reading Wrapped** is a web application designed to generate a personalised reading summary based on your Goodreads reading data.
 It helps you reflect on your reading habits, discover your reader archetype, and view your top-rated books.

 ## Features